 4. Believe in Yourself and Execute

-Believing in you is the first and foremost step to achieving any goal.
+Believing in yourself is the first and foremost step to achieving any goal.
 Before performing a trick, you need to unleash your courage and tell yourself, “You can do it”.
-It will be difficult for newbies to learn quickly, but the voice in the mind that I’ve tried it before and I’ll do it perfectly this time – makes you get it done with ease.
-You have fallen before, it’s not that bad, just get on a board again and try better…come on – you can do it!
+It will be difficult for newbies to learn quickly, but the voice in the mind that I’ve tried it before and I’ll do it perfectly this time makes you get it done with ease.
+You have fallen before, it’s not that bad, just get on a board again and try better – come on, you can do it!

 5. Avoid Chicken-footing

 Chicken footing is a major reason for injuries.
 You should master the art of landing on both feet before practicing kickflips and Ollie.
 If you land on one foot, you are pushing too much pressure on one leg.
 Lack of confidence and body-mind coordination cause chicken-footing and it can lead to serious injuries such as fractures, strained calves and bruised knees, etc. Skateboarding can be very painful and some serious injuries can last for a lifetime.